-- 1. Approach the hill at a slow and cautious pace. - 2.
-Keep the control levers pushed forward. - 3.
-Maintain a steady pace. - 4.
-Slow down when approaching the top. - 5.
-If unable to make it to the top of the hill and if terrain allows, turn around on the hill. - 6.
-If the ATV loses forward movement, pull back on the control levers (all the way back, until they stop) and stop the ATV. - 7.
-If the terrain allows turn around or allow the ATV to coast down the hill backwards slowly, keeping in mind that you can stop the ATV by pulling back on the control levers and also by applying the parking/auxiliary brake.
+- Approach the hill at a slow and cautious pace. - o Keep the control levers pushed forward. - Maintain a steady pace. - Slow down when approaching the top. - o If unable to make it to the top of the hill and if terrain allows, turn around on the hill. - o If the ATV loses forward movement, pull back on the control levers (all the way back, until they stop) and stop the ATV. - o If the terrain allows turn around or allow the ATV to coast down the hill backwards slowly, keeping in mind that you can stop the ATV by pulling back on the control levers and also by applying the parking/auxiliary brake.